 • Instantiated: A tast is in instantiated state when it is instantiated by the workflow manager through the services of infrastructure manager (as represented using the onInstantiation() event).
 When the task is configured (as represented using onTaskConfiguration() event), the task moves to Idle state.
 Alternatively, if the task is terminated (as represented using the onTermi) while in this state, it moves to Destroy state.

 • Idle: When the task is in Instantiated state and the workflow manager performs task configuration (as represented using the onTaskConfiguration() event), the task moves to Idle State.
 In Idle state, the task is configured with required processing and waiting for data to arrive.
 When the task is started (as represented using the onStart() event), the task moves to Running state.
-Alternatively, in Idle state, the task can be re-condifigured and stays in Idle state waiting for media data or metadata.
+Alternatively, in Idle state, the task can be re-configured and stays in Idle state waiting for media data or metadata.
 In Idle state, if the task is terminated (as represented using the onTermination() event), the task moves to Destroy state.
 In Idle state, if the task is reset (as represented using the onReset() event), the task moves to Instantiated state.

 • Running: While the task is in Idle state, and it is started (using the onStart() event), the task moves from Idle state to Running state.
 In Running state, the task assigned to the media processing entity is processing data that it receives from either the previous task in the workflow or the NBMP source.
 Alternatively, in Running state, if the workflow manager performs reconfiguration of the task (as represented using the onTaskConfiguration() event), and if the reconfiguration results in processing reconfiguration with execution on current media/metadata streams to the task, then the task stays in Running state.
 In Running state, if the task is stopped (as represented using the onStop( )event), the task moves to the Idle state.
 In Running state, if the task encounters an error (as represented using the onError() event), the task moves to Error state.
 Finally, in Running state, if the task is terminated (as represented using onTermination() event), it moves to Destroy state.